-PI#2 Number of trainings conducted about the value of using their national quality infrastructure PI#3 Number of new international standards activities in a country participates PI#4 Number of international standards adopted or referenced by partner country PI#8 Number of US industry WTO TBT concerns with partner countries eliminated PI#9 Number of workshops/ reserve trade mission participants
+PI#2 Number of trainings conducted about the value of using their national quality infrastructure PI#3 Number of new international standards activities in a country participates

+PI#4 Number of international standards adopted or referenced by partner country

+PI#8 Number of US industry WTO TBT concerns with partner countries eliminated PI#9 Number of workshops/ reserve trade mission participants

-Expected results: Through this targeted engagement, we expect ECOWAS to adopt an international ethanol standard for household energy use (based on ASTM 3050) and to adopt/adapt a regional standard for renewable transportation fuels.
-These outcomes will increase the ability of users in ECOWAS nations to access clean renewable fuels, while strengthening the bilateral trade relationship for renewable fuels and eliminating technical barriers in the sector.
+Expected results: Through this targeted engagement, we expect Mozambique to adopt an international ethanol standard for household energy use (based on ASTM 3050).
+This outcome will increase the ability of users in Mozambique, particularly women as they are still the primary person cooking in the country, to access clean renewable fuels, improving their health and thus access to the market while strengthening the bilateral trade relationship for renewable fuels and eliminating technical barriers in the sector.